awsdocs/aws-doc-sdk-examples/README.rst

   consistent formatting in printed code.

-  You can ignore this rule for makefiles, which may *require* the use of tabs, but these are typically only used for building examples, and are not included in documentation.
+  You can ignore this rule for makefiles, which may *require* the use of tabs, but these are typically only used for building examples, and are not included in documentation.carefully read this first.

 * **Minimize the use of comments**.
 Code is ignored for translation, so comments in code are not translated for the printed documentation's target language.
 Comments should not be needed in most